 The most sacred mantra expressing Tantric worship was Om mani padme hum, the Jewel (penis) in the Lotus (vulva).
 The symbolic lingam-yoni often took the form of an altar shaped like a penis in a vulva.

 The practice met with opposition as did its Christian counterparts, namely the Ophites and Montanists.
 Orthodox Buddhism was based on opposition to the female principle and believed in order to saved their souls men must avoid sex.
 The vitality of the soul was retained by the conservation of semen, and the concentration (see Meditation) on the Self.
 Buddhist monks claim their prophet commanded them to quell all sexual desire, and to never see or speak to a woman.

-Tantrism or tantra was never completely destroyed.
+Tantrism was never completely destroyed.
 It has been practiced in different forms or versions throughout the centuries.
 It was practiced by some early Christians who called it synesaktism, the Way of Shakti, which was a form of Goddess-worship that had come from the Orient through Pythagorean and Neoplatonic mystics.
 Plotinus equated the mind’s progress toward Ineffable to “the sight of a beautiful lady.”
 The ascent of the mind toward the realization of divinity was divided into six steps, the first being the perception of woman’s beauty to the culmination with the contemplation of Universal Beauty.

 However, as with everything which incorporates natural tendencies but also denies them this form of Goddess-worship traveled a bumpy road.
 One big obstacle was when the Christian Church declared that the sole purpose of sex was for the propagation of children.
 This lead to the obstacle of others being suspicious of those practicing it, thinking promiscuity was occurring among them.